 - You work so much that it has negatively impacted your health.

-Research related to the scale says that if you can answer “often” or “always” to at least four of these items, you may have a work addiction.
+Research related to the scale published in the Scandinavian Journal of Psychology indicates that if you can answer “often” or “always” to at least four of these items, you may have a work addiction.

-Many people with work addiction find help through 12-step and other group therapy programs.
-Options for group therapy include programs like Work Addicts Anonymous (WAA).
-This kind of program allows people to connect with people going through similar struggles and give them a healthy source of support.
+Many people with a work addiction find help through 12-step groups and other therapy programs.
+Options for group therapy are available through organizations such as Workaholics Anonymous.
+This kind of program allows you to connect with other people going through similar struggles and provides a healthy source of support.

-In some cases, a work addiction can result from a coexisting mental health condition such as obsessive-compulsive disorder or bipolar disorder.
-Similarly, the addiction could cause mental health issues like depression.
 For these reasons, it may be helpful to have a mental health assessment.
-A mental health expert can help design a treatment plan that will address the addiction and any other underlying problems.
-One-on-one therapy and even medications could assist in controlling impulses, anxiety, and stress.
+A mental health expert can help design a treatment plan.
+The plan will address the addiction and any underlying problems.
+One-on-one therapy, and even medications, could help control impulses, anxiety, and stress.

-Like most addictions, work addiction will get worse over time until help is sought out.
+Like most addictions, work addiction will get worse over time until a person seeks help.
 People may experience “burnout” if they work to the point of physical and mental exhaustion.
 This is a common result of work addiction.
 Burnout can lead to extreme stress, damaged relationships, and even drug abuse.

-Fortunately, work addiction is manageable.
-With treatment, people can restore a healthy work balance in their life.
+Overwork may lead to a weakened immune system and increased risk of disease.
+But fortunately, work addiction is manageable.
+With treatment, people can restore a healthy work balance in their live.

-Since people with work addiction often perform the addictive behavior to avoid feelings of guilt about not working, it’s important for the recovering addict to develop a healthy relationship with work.
-Most of us need to work in order to pay bills, so achieving this balance is crucial.
-In most cases it is impossible to simply stop working.
+People with a work addiction often work to avoid feelings of guilt about not working.
+So, it’s important for the recovering addict to develop a healthy relationship with work.
+Most of us need to work in order to pay bills, so creating a balance is crucial.
+In most cases, it is impossible to simply stop working.

 It may be helpful to take some time off from work to realize that life will go on without constant working.
 A career change may also help manage the addiction.
-As a psychosocial condition, work addiction is usually much easier to “cure” than something like a drug addiction.
-Lifestyle changes, practicing balance, and avoiding stressors and triggers will help provide the best chance for success.
+As a psychosocial condition, work addiction is usually much easier to control than drug addiction.
+The following changes might also help:

 If you or someone close to you might have a work addiction, there are organizations that can help.
-The following resources may be helpful in providing further information about work addiction and treatment options:
+The following resources may be helpful in giving more information about work addiction and treatment options: